 The coach makes as few decisions as possible, gives little instruction and provides minimal guidance in organising activities.
 Many of these coaches adopt a 'throw out the ball and have a good time' approach.

 3. The Teacher

 The coach shares the decision making with the players.
-The cooperative coach provides the structure and environment for players to set their own goals and assume responsibility for their own actions.
-Players recognise the coach as a leader, who guides
+The cooperative coach provides the structure and environment for players to set their own goals.

 For the Coach to think about: